Summer Steelhead: Fishing The West Coast And Great Lakes

 British Columbia rivers also get summer-run steelhead, and local guides recommend the Skeena and Bulkley Rivers.

-These BC rivers will start seeing summer steelhead runs starting in July, and peaking from August to October.
+These BC rivers will start seeing summertime steelhead runs starting in July and peaking from August to October.

 There are plenty of tributaries to the Skeena River System that see summer steelhead as early as July, with peak time from mid-August to late October.

-The best rivers for BC summer steelhead are:
+The best rivers for fishing steelhead in the summer are:

 Bulkley River: A major tributary to the Skeena River with a large run of big summer and winter steelhead.
 A favorite for many anglers.

-Copper River: Another Tributary of the Skeena River with a large run of summer steelhead that average 7 to 9 pounds.
+Copper River: Another Tributary of the Skeena River with a large run of summer strain steelhead that averages 7 to 9 pounds.

 Dean River: The Dean River is said to be one of the best summer steelhead rivers on the West Coast.

-The St. Joseph River, The Manistee River, and The Pierre Marquette River flowing into Lake Michigan offer anglers good summer steelhead opportunities starting in June through until February.
+The St. Joseph River, The Manistee River, Rogue River, and The Pierre Marquette River flowing into Lake Michigan offer anglers good fishing for steelhead in the summer starting in June through until February.

 For guide trips on this river check out A Perfect Drift Guide Company or Smooth River Guide Co.